ErpNetDocs/tech/modules/crm/clientcenter/troubleshooting/new-order-is-not-available.md

 ## Check whether both required settings are present and valid

-The reference documentation states that if only one of the JSON settings is set, or if the specified ID does not match a sales order document type, Client Center shows error **CC008** or **CC009**.
+If only one of the required JSON settings is set, or if the specified ID does not match a sales order document type, Client Center shows error **CC008** or **CC009**.

-According to the reference page:

 - **CC008** means that the JSON string is not well formatted.
 - **CC009** means that the setup is incorrect because the option `NewOrderDocumentType` is set, but `DocumentType` is null.